eaton/ids/README.md

 - `hash(input: NotUndefined)` just wraps the [object-hash](https://github.com/puleos/object-hash) library for convenience.
 - `md5()`, `sha1()`, `sha256()`, `sha256()` are convenience wrappers for `object-hash`'s algorithm-specific hashing options.
-- See `nanohash`, below, for an md5 hash formatted to match the `nanoid` IDs.
+- See `nanohash`, below, for an alternative that's not quite as secure but nice and short.

 ## EatonFYI internal IDs